dannguyen/journalism-syllabi/README.md

 <a href="http://www.jou.ufl.edu/assets/syllabi/JOU%203110%20fall2013.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Fact Finding is designed to give student journalists the skills to locate, interpret and analyze a broad variety of informational resources crucial to your success as a working journalist, including standard reference materials, public records, and Internet resources.
-You will learn and practice inv...</em></p>
+        Fact Finding is designed to give student journalists the skills to locate, interpret and analyze a broad variety of informational resources crucial to your success as a working journalist, including standard reference materials, public records, and Internet resources.
+You will learn and practice inv
+        </small></p>

         <p>Instructors: Cory L. Armstrong</p>
     </td>
     <td>
-        University of Florida
+        <small>University of Florida</small>
     </td>
   </tr>